 1. Establish baselines before launch

-- Expected input distributions
+- Expected input distributions (save training distribution stats)

-- Baseline model performance
+- Baseline model performance by segment, not just global

 - Latency percentiles (P50, P95, P99)

-- Business metric targets
+- Business metric targets and acceptable degradation thresholds

-2. Implement comprehensive monitoring
+2. Implement layered monitoring

-- Infrastructure: CPU, memory, latency
+- Infrastructure: CPU, memory, response time, error rates

-- Pipeline health: Data freshness, feature completeness
+- Pipeline health: Data freshness, feature completeness, null rates

-- Model health: Prediction distributions, confidence scores
+- Model health: Prediction distributions, confidence scores, PSI per feature

-3. Define clear ownership
+3. Define clear ownership before incidents happen

 Create explicit contracts: